kavyaboompur/github-issue-ai-assistant/README.md

 7.Allows the user to download the generated JSON output for further use

 ## System Requirements
+###You may download the ZIP file from the link and follow the steps below.
 ### incase...i have captured screenshots how to execute step by step here is google drive link = https://drive.google.com/file/d/1p0RtVNFa7DPiTowxK4ZMbQQsdTN5I5PQ/view?usp=sharing
 ### download  zip file and then can proceed or go through below
 - Python  3.11(checkout google drive link for correct version below...Python 3.11.9--strict--.. is crct..beacuse.. it supports all requirements to be installed)
+- - Recommended version: **Python 3.11.9**
+  - This version is required to ensure compatibility with all project dependencies
 - Git(download correct version)

 ## How to Execute the Project (Step-by-Step)